Spring Garden Revival

 Contact Watertown's Department of Public Works for Existing Turf Disposal & Installation Debris Management

-Proper disposal of existing turf and installation debris is essential for environmental compliance in Watertown.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted—plastic bags are prohibited per Massachusetts Department of Environmental Protection guidelines.
-For bulk soil or sod, residents must use the Transfer Station, which requires a permit or sticker and may charge fees for large loads.
-Artificial turf at end-of-life should be recycled or disposed of at approved facilities, following MA waste regulations.
+Proper disposal of natural turf and installation debris is regulated in Watertown to protect local waterways and comply with Massachusetts Department of Environmental Protection (MassDEP) standards.
+Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted—plastic bags are strictly prohibited.
+For bulk soil or sod, residents must use the Transfer Station, which requires a permit, adherence to posted hours, and payment of applicable fees.
+Artificial turf at end-of-life must be recycled or disposed of at approved facilities per MA waste regulations.
 Infill materials (crumb rubber, sand, organic infill) require special handling.
-Coordinate with the Board of Health for material safety assessments.
-Disposal in streets, storm drains, or regular trash is strictly prohibited and constitutes an MS4 violation.
-Watertown Department of Public Works
+Coordinate with the Board of Health for safety assessments.

 124 Orchard Street, Watertown, MA 02472